googlevr/gvr-android-sdk/README.md

 [Get Started with Google VR on Android](//developers.google.com/vr/android/get-started) guide.

-SDK releases are availble from the [releases](//github.com/googlevr/gvr-android-sdk/releases) page.
+SDK releases are available from the [releases](//github.com/googlevr/gvr-android-sdk/releases) page.

 Please note, we do not accept pull requests.